 Less proficient IL skills.
 College & Research Libraries.
 Big6 information literacy.
 The Big6 research model.
 FINDS Research Model.
 TRAILS: Tool for Real-time Assessment of Information Literacy Skills.
 Information literacy standards for teachers.
 Critical thinking skills.
 Medline searching.
 Writing process.
 Library Instruction Round Table (LIRT) Characteristics of Programs of Information Literacy that Illustrate Best Practices: A Guideline.

 Approved by the ACRL Board, June 2003, revised January 2012.

 Note: Links within the text will take you to an annotation of the highlighted terms.
 Overview.
 Association of College & Research Libraries.
 Communications in Information Literacy.
 Abstracting.
 Search sites.
 Teacher Librarian.
 See You in San Francisco Teacher Librarian Magazine will be at booth #204 in the Exhibit Hall at the American Library Association Annual Conference in San Francisco!

 Mark your planners now to stop by and say hello and see what’s new!
 Check our conference specials, including...
-Continue reading full story (read 1,688 views times) School Library Research (SLR) Archive.
+Continue reading full story (read 1,688 views times) The Year of the Learning Commons.
+School Library Research (SLR) Archive.
 Information Literacy Florida's Library Media Curriculum Connections.
 FINDS Research Model Florida Association for Media in Education (FAME)